 I happen to think that the Middle Eastern mezze tradition is the ultimate in finger food – and party food for that matter!
+It’s also a way to get easy Arabic recipes on your table in a snap.

 I love filling a table with a mixture of salads, dips and pulses that can be eaten with fresh bread or work as condiments to the main dish.